| Document Number: | WG14 N1269 |

 is not locked.

-The first member function atomically unlocks lock
+The first member function atomically unlocks lock and blocks

-object is signaled by a call to
+until the condition object is signaled by a call to

 notify_one or to